bingson/WinGolems/Readme.md

 To help ease new users into the different interface layers, only the Quick Start Template and Command Box interface layers will be active on first run.

-To turn on UI options and other tutorial interface layers, open a CommandBox with `win + enter` or `win + spacebar` and submit one of the following keys.
+To turn on UI options and other tutorial interface layers, open a CommandBox with `win + spacebar` and submit one of the following keys.

 |KEY   |WinGolems Option|
 |:-----|:----------------------------------------------------------------------------------------------------|